lindenb/jvarkit/docs/JfxNgs.md

 * A cigar table displays the positions of all the bases of the selected read.
 * The 'Stats' menu will generate various statistics about the BAM file.
 It can be applied to the current short-read or to the whole BAM file.
 * The 'Snippets' menu contains some javascript examples.

+## Bialcidae

+Both  BAM and VCF windows have an interface to Bioalcidae: https://github.com/lindenb/jvarkit/wiki/BioAlcidae .

 ## Compiling the standalone version